francescogerardomarra/its/modulo26/2_jwt.md

 JWT is widely used due to its efficiency and security features.
 Some of its key benefits include:

-1. **Stateless Authentication**: JWT eliminates the need for a session state stored on the server, allowing scalability in distributed systems.
+1. **Stateless Authentication**: JWT eliminates the need for an authentication-related session state stored on the server, allowing scalability in distributed systems.
 2. **Compact & Fast**: Being a compact token, JWTs are easily transmitted over HTTP headers, making them suitable for web applications and mobile devices.
 3. **Security**: JWTs can be signed (integrity protection) and optionally encrypted (confidentiality protection), ensuring secure data transmission.
 4. **Interoperability**: JWTs are widely adopted across different programming languages and frameworks.